sikopet/blog/posts/linux-big-picture.md

 =========

 * Brian Ward: How Linux Works, 2nd  Edition; No Starch Press 2014
-* The Linux Programming Interface
+* Michael Kerrisk: The Linux Programming Interface, No Starch Press 2010